-- For the Upper Lake Melville (ULM) area, the minimum mesh size is 3 inches and the maximum mesh size is 4 inches - For the Labrador Inuit Settlement Area (LISA), there are various minimum mesh size requirements from 3 to 5 inches - For the ULM area, the season extends from June 15 to July 8 and July 19 to August 31 - For LISA, the season extends from June 15 to August 31 - Fishing is allowed in tidal waters of the ULM and in various locations in tidal waters close to communities (Rigolet, Postville, Makkovik, Hopedale and Nain) - 8,200 tags were issued; 4,200 (500) for LISA and 4,000 for ULM There is a reserve of 500 tags set aside for further allocation that was requested in 2016
+Upper Lake Melville (ULM)

+- The minimum mesh size is 3 inches and the maximum mesh size is 4 inches - The maximum length of net permitted per household is 25 fathoms - Fishing season extends from June 15 to July 8 and July 19 to August 31 - Fishing is allowed in tidal waters of the ULM outside of the LISA

+Labrador Inuit Settlement Area (LISA)

+- There are various minimum mesh size requirements from 3 to 5 inches - The maximum length of net permitted per household is 25 fathoms - Fishing season extends from June 15 to August 31 - Fishing is allowed in tidal waters in various locations close to communities (Rigolet, Postville, Makkovik, Hopedale and Nain)

+8,700 tags were issued; 4,700 (4,200 plus 500 reserve\) for LISA and 4,000 for ULM. \A reserve of 500 tags was set aside for further allocation.
+These tags were issued on July 14, 2017.